Existence of Noise Induced Order, a Computer Aided Proof: Introduction

-We certify, by a computer aided proof, that the behaviour of $\lambda _{\xi } $ in the system is similar to the one found by the numerical investigations of Matsumoto and Tsuda (\cite{MT}).
-In particular there is a transition from positive to negative exponent, as the noise amplitude increases.
-This is proved giving explicit examples of values for the noise amplitude having positive and negative Lyapunov exponent.
-The findings of the present work allow to state the following
+We prove that the behaviour of $\lambda _{\xi }$ in the system is similar to the one found by the numerical investigations of Matsumoto and Tsuda (\cite {MT}). \emph{In particular there is a transition from positive to negative exponent as the noise amplitude increases.} We provide explicit examples of values for the noise amplitude having positive and negative Lyapunov exponent.
+In particular, the findings of the present work applied to the Belousov-Zhabotinsky model defined above allow to state the following